 In approving the business plan, the directors also consider external factors such as competitor behaviour, the performance of the underlying markets in which we operate or are proposing to operate, as well as the evolving economic, political and market conditions.
 Where these factors are deemed to be significant, additional forecasting activities are undertaken to understand the impact in a timely manner and enable informed decision making.

 The board has agreed a set of targets for an acceptable level of financial resilience and liquidity and regularly reviews the company’s forecast cash flows, funding requirements, debt capacity and financing options.
 These targets are partly governed by the Group’s banking facilities agreement which covers the period to November 2024.

 Interests of the company’s employees

-The directors understand the importance of the Company’s employees to the long-term success of the business.
+The directors understand the importance of the company’s employees to the long-term success of the business.
 For our business to succeed we need to manage our people’s performance and develop and bring through talent whilst ensuring we operate as efficiently and safely as possible.
-The directors review performance in this area on a regular basis.

 Impact on the community and environment